• Skip to main content

 Jump to Recipe Print Recipe

 A Pavlova Grazing Board is always a hit!
-Your guests can build their very own pavlova creation – just to their liking.
+The dessert looks stunning and your guests can build their very own pavlova creation – just to their liking.

 pavlova grazing board